redhat-appstudio/infra-deployments/README.md

 There are two workflows for develompent provided:
 1) Development mode - work in the feature branch, apply changes related to your fork, revert the changes when the work is done
 2) Preview mode - work in a feature branch, apply script which creates new preview branch and create additional commit with for customization
+3) e2e mode - Same as `preview` mode, but also installs RHSSO with preconfigured realm to be used with toolchain operators.

 ### Development mode